GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

   the site being readable in IE5-6 and Safari from 2005, I think it's fine.

-* This component is very simple to add variety to site the layout by horizontally swapping which columns have the image and text content.
+* This component very easily adds variety to site the layout by horizontally swapping which columns have the image and text content.
 The `.flip` class will do this.

-* A CSS variable to controls the size of the split, and in HTML an inline style can change this value.
-This makes the design quick to change, while maintaining responsiveness.
+* A CSS variable to controls the size of the split.
+In HTML an inline style can change this value.
+This makes the design quick to change while maintaining responsiveness.

 * Pure CSS lets the browser do what it's good at, making the page faster.